 The fact that Moses expected them only to deny Yahweh’s appearance proves that the Israelites already knew Yahweh but they would doubt that he had sent Moses as a prophet.

-Indeed, the very notion that the eloahi of Abraham, Isaak, and Jacob would have revealed himself to Moses by a different name is absurd.
+Indeed, the very notion that the eloahi of Abraham, Isaak, and Jacob would have revealed himself to Moses by a different name is untenable.
 As A. B. Davidson observed, the name Yahweh “can hardly have been altogether new to Israel before their deliverance.
 A new name would have been in those days a new god” (Dict. of the Bible, 2, pp. 199-200)!

 ABRAHAM, ISAAK, AND JACOB